Frances Lankin: Background

-Provincial Politics
+Provincial politics

 In government

-In 1985, Lankin tried to gain the nomination as the NDP candidate in the riding of Riverdale.
+In 1985, Lankin tried to be the NDP nomination candidate in the riding of Riverdale.
 She lost to David Reville who went on to win the seat.

 Lankin was elected Member of Provincial Parliament (MPP) for the Toronto riding of Beaches—Woodbine in the 1990 provincial election, succeeding Marion Bryden who retired from politics.
-The NDP under Bob Rae won its first-ever majority government in this election, and Lankin, then thirty-six years old, was appointed to cabinet on October 1, 1990 as Minister of Government Services and Chair of the Management Board of Cabinet.
+The NDP under Bob Rae won its first-ever majority government in this election, and Lankin, then thirty-six years old, was appointed to cabinet on October 1, 1990, as Minister of Government Services and Chair of the Management Board of Cabinet.
 She announced that same-sex spouses of civil servants would be eligible for insurance and medical benefits.

 Lankin was promoted to Minister of Health on April 22, 1991.
 She soon developed a reputation as one of the most proficient ministers in Rae's government, and won praise for her attention to administrative detail.
 She managed to bring the $17 billion health budget under control by reducing out-of-province charges to OHIP and reducing costs for the province's drug benefit plan.
 She also increased funding for AIDS initiatives and made it easier for Ontario residents to receive treatment for drug and alcohol addiction.
 She also became one of Rae's most trusted ministers, and a part of his "inner circle".

 On February 3, 1993, Lankin was shifted to the position of Minister of Economic Development and Trade.

 The Rae government was defeated in the provincial election of 1995, although Lankin was re-elected in Beaches-Woodbine by about 3,000 votes over her nearest opponent.
 After the election she was named finance critic and party whip.